asyncapi/community/MEETINGS_ORGANIZATION.md

 - The goal is to upload our AsyncAPI video/livestreams on `Spotify For Podcasters` platform which will ultimately allow the listener to play the episodes on Spotify.
 Almost every YouTube video can be converted into a podcast.

-- This workflow provides the solution to the above problem.

 ### Who can upload the videos?